evitanegara/Retail-Bicycle-Sales-Analysis-using-SQL/README.md

 - Female customers contributed slightly more revenue (14.8M) than males (14.5M)
 - Customer count is nearly equal across genders—9,128 females vs. 9,341 males
 - Suggests purchasing power is balanced across gender, with similar average order values
+-
+ To understand how revenue is split by gender, this query calculates total sales and customer counts for male and female segments.
 ```sql
  Revenue Segmentation by Gender
 SELECT